nex3/perspective-el/README.md

 ```
 (use-package perspective
+  :bind
+  ("C-x C-b" . persp-list-buffers)   ; or use a nicer switcher, see below
   :config
   (persp-mode))
 ```

+Replace the binding for `C-x C-b`, the default Emacs buffer switcher, with one of the nicer implementations described in the [Buffer switchers](#buffer-switchers) section.

 Alternately, put `perspective.el` from this source repository in your load path and run `(require 'perspective)`.